Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 ## Next step

-Building and deploying smart contracts on the Celo blockchain is very easy and robust. you can add more functionalities to the smart contract and User Interface we just built.
+Building and deploying smart contracts on the Celo blockchain is very easy and robust. you can add more functionalities to the smart contract and user interface we just built.

-You can get the source code for this tutorial here
+You can get the source code for this tutorial here.

 ## About the Author

-Chigozie Jacob is a fullstack developer who loves a building global solutions and writting technical content.
-You can reach me out on Twitter [here](https://twitter.com/chigoziejacob1)
+Chigozie Jacob is a fullstack developer who loves building global solutions and writing technical content.
+You can reach me on [Twitter](https://twitter.com/chigoziejacob1).

 let's gooo!